algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 This function can't be replaced with the vectorized variant automatically.
 Why?

-First, it is not always correct.
-Assuming that `a[]` and `c[]` intersect in a way that their beginning differ by a single position (who knows, maybe the programmer wanted to use this as a weird way to calculate the Fibonacci sequence with a convolution).
-Then the data in the SIMD blocks will intersect, and the observed behavior will differ from the one in the scalar case.
+First, vectorization here is not always technically correct.
+Assuming that `a[]` and `c[]` intersect in a way that their beginnings differ by a single position — because who knows, maybe the programmer wanted to calculate the Fibonacci sequence through a convolution this way.
+In this case, the data in the SIMD blocks will intersect, and the observed behavior will differ from the one in the scalar case.

-Second, we don't know anything about the alignment of these arrays, and we can lose some performance here.
+Second, we don't know anything about the alignment of these arrays, and we can lose some performance here by using unaligned instructions.

-When the compiler suspects that the function will be used for large cycles, then on high levels of optimization it will insert runtime checks for these cases and generate two implementation variants: SIMDized and a "safe" one.
+On high (`-O3`) levels of optimization, when the compiler suspects that the function may be used for large cycles, it generates two implementation variants — a SIMDized and a "safe" one — and inserts runtime checks to choose between the two.

 To avoid these runtime checks, we can tell compiler that we are sure that nothing will break.
 One way to do this is using the `__restrict__` keyword: